Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: Introduction

-\item We propose a trajectory-based training formulation~(Section~\ref{subsec:learning}) along with an adaptive optimization scheme~(Section~\ref{subsec:optim}) enabling end-to-end learning for both physical and deep learning components.
+\item We propose a trajectory-based training formulation~(\Secref{subsec:learning}) along with an adaptive optimization scheme~(\Secref{subsec:optim}) enabling end-to-end learning for both physical and deep learning components.
 This allows APHYNITY to \textit{automatically} adjust the complexity of the neural network to different approximation levels of the physical model, paving the way to flexible learned hybrid models.

-\item We demonstrate the generality of the approach on three use cases (reaction-diffusion, wave equations and the pendulum) representative of different PDE families (parabolic, hyperbolic), having a wide spectrum of application domains, \eg acoustics, electromagnetism, chemistry, biology, physics~(Section~\ref{sec:expes}).
+\item We demonstrate the generality of the approach on three use cases (reaction-diffusion, wave equations and the pendulum) representative of different PDE families (parabolic, hyperbolic), having a wide spectrum of application domains, \eg acoustics, electromagnetism, chemistry, biology, physics~(\Secref{sec:expes}).
 We show that APHYNITY is able to achieve performances close to complete physical models by augmenting incomplete ones, both in terms of forecasting accuracy and physical parameter identification.
-Moreover, APHYNITY can also be successfully extended to the partially observable setting~(see discussion in Section \ref{discussion}).
+Moreover, APHYNITY can also be successfully extended to the partially observable setting~(see discussion in \Secref{discussion}).

 \end{itemize}